mashhurs/logstash-mixin-validator_support/README.md

 verbatim validation.
 In these cases, developers should err on the side of the back-port accepting input that the core implementation may consider invalid.

+Each time a new validator is added, the runtime dependency of this library on Logstash core should be updated to require a minimium of the OLDEST supported release.
+This allows plugins using this adapter to supply patch-level fixes to any supported Logstash version without maintaining multiple branches.

 [pessimistic operator]: https://thoughtbot.com/blog/rubys-pessimistic-operator